No more stigma

 28 september 2024 @ lentegeur psychiatric hospital mitchells plain

-The Cape Town Recovery Walk celebrates recovery from addiction and mental illness with an annual walk to raise awareness each September for Recovery Awareness Month.
+Cape Town Recovery Walk celebrates recovery from addiction & other mental

-Our annual Recovery Walk aims to support and create a space where individuals in recovery can find strength in each other’s stories, share their triumphs, and inspire others to embrace a life of recovery, in all its forms.
+Recovery Walk Cape Town is a celebration of recovery from addiction and mental illness.
+It offers a supportive space for individuals in recovery and their allies to share their stories and resources, inspiring others to embrace a life of recovery in all its forms.

 Whether you are in recovery yourself, a family member, a friend, someone who works in the field or a compassionate advocate, your presence and support will make a difference.
 Walk with us, side by side, united in our commitment to recovery.